W1llDu/elements/private/README.md

-## elements devloper documentation
+# Elements developer documentation
-This serves as a quick guide to the high level implementation of `elements`.
+This serves as a quick guide to the high level implementation of `Elements`.
 To start, the DSL is split into multiple files that handle different parts of the logic.

 ## 1. Syntax and Macros (`main.rkt`)
 The top level of the DSL is the syntax and macros the user can use to define different weapons, skills, characters, etc.
-This also includes the macros that allow users to run calculations, and either return the raw data, or display the data in a formatted manner that also checks previous saved data.
+This also includes the macros that allow users to run calculations, getting either data in its raw form or displayed on the terminal providing additional info by checking previously saved data.

 ## 2. Compiler (`compile.rkt`)
 While binding classes ensure the proper definitions are put in the right spots, the user written code is also checked